elastic/kibana/CONTRIBUTING.md

 ```bash
 npm run test:ui:runner
 ```

+To filter these tests, use `--grep=foo` for only running tests that match a regular expression.

 To run these browser tests against against some other Elasticsearch and Kibana instance you can set these environment variables and then run the test runner.
 Here's an example to run against an Elastic Cloud instance (note that you should run the same branch of tests as the version of Kibana you're testing);